monGanti/javascript-prac/docs/myNotes.md

     -> When the execution is done for that call back fucntion in Web API engine then it add's that call back function to the message queue and waits for event stack to take it back and execute
     -> web API engine is outside the regular JS but comes with it and it hold many such long lasting events

+## Promises
+must go through the chapter 8 as there are notes at every step wrt to promises

 ## ES6 Web API methods
 * setTimeout(() => {},1500)
   setTimeout(id => {},2500,recipe.id)